Dedicated console: Handheld TV games

-Modern retrogaming revival
+Retrogaming revival

 Beginning with the 2001 release by Toymax (and later Jakk's Pacific) of the Activision TV Games, there has been a revival of interest in dedicated consoles by nostalgia-driven retrogamers.
 The subsequent 2002 release of the Atari 10-in-1 system prompted speculation of an Atari revival.

-In 2002, the Brazilian Sega distributor Tectoy re-released the Sega Master System with numerous games built in.
+In 2002, the Brazilian Sega distributor Tectoy re-released the Master System with numerous games built in.
 These are not, strictly-speaking, dedicated consoles, however, as they also support cartridge-based games.
-As of 2006, however, no new official cartridges were available for sale.
-Tectoy also released a portable Sega Mega Drive, with LCD screen and several games built in, but it has no cartridge port.
+As of 2006, no new official cartridges were available for sale.
+Tectoy also released a portable Mega Drive with the firecore firmware, with LCD screen and several games built in, but it has no cartridge port and instead has a SD card slot.

 In 2004, a miniaturized version of the Atari 7800 home consoles was released with 20 built-in games and no cartridge support called Atari Flashback.
 The dedicated console is actually based on a clone of the NES hardware, but running Atari software.
 A newer version, Atari Flashback 2, is based on actual Atari hardware, and includes some new built-in games developed by modern hobbyist Atari 2600 programmers, as well as old favorite games.
 While the new console has no cartridge slot, it is designed so that one can be added, and multiple online tutorials exist detailing this process.

 In the late 2010s, Nintendo, Konami, Sony, Sega, and SNK released dedicated consoles with built-in games that had been released earlier for their historic video game consoles.
 Examples of these dedicated consoles include the NES Classic Edition, Super NES Classic Edition, PlayStation Classic, Neo Geo Mini, TurboGrafx-16 Mini, and the Sega Genesis Mini, which usually are miniaturized replicas of their historic consoles.